norman/friendly_id/Guide.md

     config.reserved_words = %w(new edit nueva nuevo editar)
   end

-Note that the error message will appear on the field +:friendly_id+.
+Note that the error message will appear on the field `:friendly_id`.
 If you are using Rails's scaffolded form errors display, then it will have no field to highlight.
 If you'd like to change this so that scaffolding works as expected, one way to accomplish this is to move the error message to a different field.